Matcham89/appdev-infra/README.md

 # Overview

 The following Terraform code will deploy multiple resources to support the hosting and delivery of applications.

+This is designed to work in conjuction with appdev-application repo https://github.com/Matcham89/appdev-application

 It will also create the required service accounts to run a CI/CD pipeline for the Application and the Infrastructure via GitHub Actions